stephenv/WearBucks-API/README.md

 WearBucks API
 =============

 WearBucks API is a RESTful HTTP API for retrieving Starbucks user information.
-This is the API used by "WearBucks (Pay for Starbucks)" application on Google Play (Android) coming soon.
+This is the API used by **WearBucks (Pay for Starbucks)** application on Google Play (Android) coming soon.

 **<code>IMPORTANT:</code> Login information (username and password) is not stored by the API and should only be used over SSL/TSL**